 Addiction is a complicated issue that often requires multiple strategies to treat.
 For someone seeking treatment for alcoholism, for example, it can be helpful to supplement a traditional substance abuse recovery program with one or more holistic rehabilitative techniques, and many recovering alcoholics have found acupuncture to be an effective method of achieving life-long sobriety.
-At luxury rehab centers like Behavioral Rehabilitation Services, alternative therapies like acupuncture can be incorporated into the client’s individualized addiction treatment program, to create a personalized approach that addresses his or her unique recovery needs.
+At rehab centers like Behavioral Rehabilitation Services, alternative therapies like acupuncture can be incorporated into the client’s individualized addiction treatment program, to create a personalized approach that addresses his or her unique recovery needs.
 For instance, using acupuncture for alcohol cravings dramatically reduces the patient’s desires for the substance.

 What is Acupuncture?

 Cravings can pose a significant challenge for individuals undergoing treatment for a dependency on alcohol and acupuncture is one way recovering alcoholics can correct the underlying imbalance that triggers their addiction, thereby treating the addiction problem and any related emotional issues.
 According to the 2014 acupuncture study, by stimulating the Zhubin (KI9) point in the lower leg, which has traditionally “been used as an acupoint for detoxification,” rather than the popular auricular acupuncture points recognized by the National Acupuncture Detoxification Association (NADA), acupuncturists can effectively use acupuncture for alcohol cravings.
 By doing this, it reduces cravings in alcohol-dependent clients.
-As Pacific College of Oriental Medicine (PCOM) faculty member Donna Keefe says, when an addict is suffering from an imbalance, they begin abusing alcohol to self-medicate, and acupuncture in addiction treatment can “help patients get back to a ‘para-sympathetic’ state on their own, where they’re not in ‘fight or flight’ mode, but where they feel most like their true self.”
+As Pacific College of Oriental Medicine (PCOM) faculty member Donna Keefe says, when an addict is suffering from an imbalance, they begin abusing alcohol to self-medicate.
+By using acupuncture for alcohol cravings, it can “help patients get back to a ‘para-sympathetic’ state on their own, where they’re not in ‘fight or flight’ mode, but where they feel most like their true self.”

 The Acupuncture Therapy Experts at BRS Can Help